raian-shahrear/exploring-world-client/README.md

 ## Installation Guideline
 - First install the next.js and select Typescript and tailwindCSS there.
-- Install Shadcn, axios, html2canvas, jspdf, jodit-react for text editor, sonner and other required npm packages.
+- Install Shadcn, axios, html2canvas, jspdf, react-quill, sonner and other required npm packages.
 - Run the App by `npm run dev`
 - Create require folder to the `src > app` and open file name `page.tsx`, this folder structure will help to create page and route.
 - Implement server-action & hook for fetch and middleware for private route.